-For the last decade we have been working to develop cohousing, a form of resident-managed and owned housing with shared common facilities.
+Since 1990 we have been working to develop cohousing, a form of resident-managed and owned housing with shared common facilities.
 We provide

 pre-development and architectural services to CoHousing groups who are starting their own 'custom-designed neighborhoods'.
 Village Cohousing, completed in late 1999, is one example of this type of community living.
 Arboretum Cohousing, completed in 2009, is another.